cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/document-reference.md

   - They must have prefixes of `eq` or nothing.
   - If `start` is not provided, then all records from the beginning of time are included.
   - If `end` is not provided, then all records up to the current date are included.
+- The [`relatesTo`] modifier element is not supported and will not be returned.

 ### Headers